 The certificates will be provided by the MGATC.
-At the end of the class, these certificates should be distributed to the participants upon receipt of the completion of their class evaluation form.
+At the end of the class, the certificates should be distributed to the participants in an efficient alphabetical process.
 All certificates not distributed at the class will be returned to the MGATC.

-The data will be tabulated, and results sent to the ATPC who will forward the data summary to the MGATC, thehost county contact person and Cooperative Extension Agent who is the host county MG advisor.
+The ATPC will email or designate a project member to email the evaluation form to participants within 5 days after the AT.
+The data will be tabulated and results sent to the ATPC who will forward the data summary to the MGATC, the host county contact person and Cooperative Extension Agent who is the host county MG advisor.